avmonte/forthpy/README.md

 ***Usage***

-Open a terminal windoe in a directory of yout Forth file
+Open a terminal windoe in a directory of your Forth file

 Type ```python3 main.py [forthInputFileName].fs``` and press Enter to activate the compiler